Updated on: 2/20/2019

 Helicopters Inc. has reportedly issued a statement about the incident that suggests that the helicopter may have struck a construction crane as the pilot was attempting to take off.
 News reports have been clear in stating that those claims have not yet been confirmed, and investigators will likely work to determine if a collision actually occurred.

 There are clearly a lot of questions surrounding this incident and the results of the FAA and NTSB investigation should be able to help determine whether any negligence may have contributed to the crash.
-Establishing liability will be a key development in the progression of this investigation and determining whether or not a legal claim may be pursued on behalf of the victims of the crash.
+Establishing liability will be a key development in the progression of this investigation and determining whether or not a wrongful death claim may be pursued on behalf of the victims of the crash.